darkcode911/js-for-react-native-11293982/README.md

  - `modifiedName`: the modified name.
  - `id`: an auto-incremented ID starting from 1.

- his project demonstrates string formatting,basic array manipulation,  and object creation in JavaScript.
+ This project demonstrates string formatting,basic array manipulation,  and object creation in JavaScript.